StackedFrog/MockStocks/frontend/README.md

 ## TODO

+#### Money
 - Add Buy/Sell buttons to trading page
-- fix Api data displayed inside the chart (I think the date is in a wrong format so it crashes)
-- Fix login/register form action (right now hardcoded localhost:8000)
+- Display balance

+#### Auth
+- Login and Register buttons only when not signed in
+- Login and Register posting
+- Account page w/ trades overview

+#### Trading Page
+- Implement api to show realtime trades
+- Search bar to find stock by name